ucsc/wcms-design-templates/README.md

     - `gem install sass`
     - `gem install bourbon`
     - `gem install neat`
-3. Install `node` and `npm` by downloading the installer from [nodejs.com](http://nodejs.org).
+3. Install `node` and `npm` by downloading the installer from [nodejs.com](http://nodejs.org) or with Homebrew.
 4. Install gulp and bower globally: `npm install -g gulp bower`
 5. `cd` into the project  directory and run `npm install` in the project root to install all node dependencies.
 6. Run `bower install` to install bower components into the `./bower_components` directory.

 ## Development

-1. In a terminal window, run `gulp` in the project root to compile the site files and run the server and livereload (*see note below*).
+1. In a terminal window, `cd` into the project directory and run `node app.js` to fetch the example HTML files[^1] from the website.
+2. Run `gulp` to start the local web server and compile the site files.
-2. Visit [http://localhost:8080](http://localhost:8080) to preview the site in the browser.
+2. Visit [http://localhost:8080/examples/](http://localhost:8080/examples/) to preview the site in the browser.

-3. Typing CTRL-C in the Terminal window will stop the `gulp` process and the web server.
+Type CTRL-C in the Terminal window will stop the `gulp` process and the web server.

-**Note**: you need to have the [LiveReload](http://livereload.com/) browser extension installed in Chrome/Firefox/Safari to enable automatic browser refreshing whenever you modify a file during development.
+**Note**: you may need to have the [LiveReload](http://livereload.com/) browser extension installed in Chrome/Firefox/Safari to enable automatic browser refreshing whenever you modify a file during development.

-## Testing pull requests.

-The creator of an issue-fixing branch should submit a pull-request to be tested and merged.

-[This comment on stackoverflow.com](http://stackoverflow.com/questions/67699/how-to-clone-all-remote-branches-with-git/72156#72156) explains how to checkout a remote branch to your local machine for testing.
-For our repo, that would be:

-`git checkout github/[BRANCH-NAME]`

-Then run `gulp` and load the [development server](http://localhost:8080).

-***

-## (Deprecated) Comparing to current live.

-1. If you want to see the differences between our development HTML changes and the current live site, run `npm run fetch` in the command line.
-    - The script fetches the files listed in `pages.json` and places them in the directory `app/current-html`.
+[^1]: The script `app.js` fetches the files listed in `pages.json` and places them in the directory `examples`.
+The web server serves those files from [`localhost:8080/examples/`](http://localhost:8080/examples/)
-    - You can now use a diff tool to see the differences between the live site and the development work in this repository.
-To see a diff, run this from the Terminal: `opendiff ./app/current-html/campus-home.html ./app/build/campus-home.html`.